jameschristou/react-autocomplete-tags-input/README.md

 ## React Autocomplete Tags Input
 A simple React component for displaying an editable list of tags with autocompletion for adding more tags.
 This is inspired by the Components field editor in Jira.
+This component is built using React Hooks and does not require Redux.

 ## Features
 - Display list of tags and allow user to add and delete tags